jorisschellekens/borb/EXAMPLES.md

     `pip install ptext-joris-schellekens`

+    If you have installed `pText` before, and you want to ensure you're installing the latest version, execute the following commands

+    `pip uninstall ptext-joris-schellekens`
+    `pip install --no-cache ptext-joris-schellekens`

 4. Done :tada: You are all ready to go.
 Try out some of the examples to get to know `pText`.

+**Note**: if you have used `pText` in the past, it's best to ensure that pip is not serving you a version of `pText` from its cache.
+Uninstall your previous version using:

+`pip uninstall ptext-joris-schellekens`

+and install the latest version using:

+`pip install --no-cache ptext-joris-schellekens`

 ### 0.2 About AGPLv3